Johanna Weber

 Johanna Weber (8 August 1910 – 24 October 2014) was a German-born British mathematician and aerodynamicist.
 She is best known for her contributions to the development of the Handley Page Victor bomber and the Concorde.

 Early life

 Johanna Weber was born in a family of Walloon origin in Düsseldorf, Germany, on August 8, 1910.
 Her father died in the First World War.
 As a 'war orphan', Weber was eligible for financial support, and she attended a convent school.

 In 1929, she began studies in chemistry and mathematics at the University of Cologne, but switched a year later to the University of Göttingen.
 She graduated with a first class honours degree in 1935, and then trained as a teacher for two years.
-As she did not join the Nazi party, she was not allowed to join a teaching post.
+As she did not join the Nazi Party, she was prohibited from taking a post as a teacher.
 Her remaining family, comprising her mother and sister, were in need of financial support, so she sought employment in the armaments industry.